-Additionally, in Theorem \ref{thm:lower}, we show that regardless of how fast the eigenvalues of the covariance kernel $K$ decay, there always exists a bounded linear operator $\Fcal$ and a distribution $\mu$ with the given covariance kernel $K$ for which the minimax estimation error does not even go to $0$ under \emph{any} passive (iid) data collection strategy.
-For example, for every $n$, even when $\varepsilon=0$, we establish the minimax lower bound of
+Furthermore, in Theorem \ref{thm:lower}, we show that, irrespective of the decay rate of the eigenvalues of the covariance kernel $K$, there always exists a bounded linear operator $\Fcal$ and a distribution $\mu$ with covariance kernel $K$ such that the minimax estimation error fails to converge to $0$ under \emph{any} passive (i.i.d.) data collection strategy.
+In particular, for every $n$, even when $\varepsilon=0$, we establish the minimax lower bound of

 under any passive data collection strategy.
 That is, the lower bound does not vanish even as $n \to \infty$.
 Collectively, Theorems \ref{thm:upper} and \ref{thm:lower} establish a clear advantage of active data collection strategy for operator learning.